jbreeden/chainlang/README.md

 # Features

 Chainlang provides a small but powerful set of features to control the semantics of your generated API.
 Some of these features, like the `_breaksChain` method discussed in the introduction, are fields or methods accessible via `this` within the methods of your language specification object.
-Others, like `_wrapper`s, are special nodes that can be placed within your specification.
+Others, like `_wrapper`, are special nodes that can be placed within your specification.
 (For an interesting use of `_wrapper` nodes, see the section on "Join Wrappers" in the [full fromjs example](http://jbreeden.github.io/chainlang/fromjs/from.html))

-### Basic

-TODO (`_subject`, `_data`, `_prev`, `_breaksChain`, using `_breaksChain` conditionally to short-circuit)

-### Advanced

-TODO (`_nextLink`, `_wrapper`, automatic binding at arbitrary depth)
+To see all the available features, check out the [chainlang spec](http://jbreeden.github.io/chainlang/spec/spec.html).

-# More Information
+# More Resources

-Chainlang is still young, so the documentation is a bit sparse (I'm working on it).
-However, it is already useful and certainly mature enough to handle some constructive feedback!
-If you're interested in using chainlang, or providing some feedback on the direction it's taking, have a look at some of the documents below to get a fuller picture of what the library offers.

 * [Example: Creating a full-feature fromjs library](http://jbreeden.github.io/chainlang/fromjs/from.html)
 * [Annotated source of chainlang.js](http://jbreeden.github.io/chainlang/source/chainlang.html)
-* [Spec](http://jbreeden.github.io/chainlang/spec/spec.html) (As in, `mocha --reporter doc ./test/test.chainlang.js`)